inventory management

 Craftybase: traceability software for your small manufacturing business

-If you are looking for an easier way to track your material traceability processes, consider using Craftybase.
+If you are looking for an easier way to manage your material traceability, Craftybase is built specifically for small-batch manufacturers who need lot tracking without enterprise complexity.

 Craftybase is a cloud-based MRP software featuring a dedicated suite of traceability and compliance features.
-Craftybase allows you to easily track material usage, real-time raw and finished product inventory, and account for your material waste.
+Here’s how it handles the full traceability chain end-to-end:

-In addition, Craftybase provides extensive reporting so that you can quickly identify and correct any issues that arise.
+Craftybase also provides extensive reporting so that you can quickly identify and correct any issues that arise — from a single affected batch to a supplier-wide material problem.